worldbank/gld/Support/B - Country Survey Details/AFG/LCS/Utilities/AFG_2016_GLD_vs_SARMD_coding_issues.md

 | 2016 | SARMD-style `activity_status` | non-LF | 37,602 | 67,030,492 |
 | 2016 | SARMD-style `activity_status` | missing | 1,034 | 1,847,857 |

+The biggest contrast is in unemployment.
+Under the GLD, the weighted unemployed population rises from about 5.26 million in 2013 to about 6.71 million in 2016.
+Under the 2016 SARMD-style `activity_status` collapse, the weighted unemployed population would instead jump to about 17.16 million.
+That is a much larger break across rounds, and it is hard to reconcile with the questionnaire evidence reviewed above.

 ### Code snippets

 GLD: